Edward I, Treasure Silver Penny (1272-1307)

 selected and are now over 700 years old.

-They are available in Fine and Very Fine condition, which is better than they usually come.
+They are supplied in Fine which is better than they usually come.
 This Silver

 Penny was the largest coin struck for regular usage and it would purchase quite a bit at the time.
 A fantastic

 group and one that you should seriously consider.